MSN Portal Suffers Global Outage, Affecting Millions and Edge Browser Users

 Jump to Key PointsSummary

-MSN, Microsoft's long-running web portal and news aggregator, experienced a significant service disruption starting early Monday morning.
-Users worldwide reported being unable to access the site, with error messages or blank pages appearing instead of the usual news feed.
-The outage appears to have begun around 6 AM Eastern Time and affected both the main MSN portal and associated services including MSN News, MSN Weather, and the personalized news feed functionality.
+MSN, Microsoft's long-running web portal and news aggregator, experienced a significant service disruption beginning around 6 AM Eastern Time on Monday.
+Users worldwide reported being unable to access the site, encountering error messages or blank pages instead of the usual news feed.
+The outage affected both the main MSN portal and associated services including MSN News, MSN Weather, and the personalized news feed functionality.

 Social media platforms saw immediate spikes in complaints about MSN access issues.
 Twitter users posted screenshots of error messages, while Reddit's r/technology and r/windows subreddits filled with threads from confused users.
 Many expressed surprise at still using MSN in 2026, highlighting the portal's enduring role as a default homepage for older Windows installations and enterprise environments.